 There she is.
 A tired mother.
 Tousled hair, tense hands pulling a heavy dressing gown tight around her.
 She sits not making eye contact, reaches for the mug.
 She’s wearing a wedding ring.
 My eyes flick down.
 I’m wearing a wedding ring.

 What’s this?
 A new life?
 I’m married to someone I don’t know and we have a baby?

 She looks up and says sorry, I wasn’t here when they discharged you.
+They didn’t tell me.
 You were already asleep when I got here… I didn’t want to disturb you so I slept with the baby.

-She’s not acting like a wife who has just met her husband after he’s come back from hospital.
+She’s not acting like a wife who’s just met her husband after he’s come back from hospital.
 She’s tense.
 There’s kindness but no welcome, no intimacy.
 She looks like she’d like to run away.

 She tilts her head and asks are you all right, Matthew?